Chandruvijayakumar/Day-20-task-3/README.md

-# Random Jokes Generator
+# Random Jokes Provider API

-## Overview
-- This project is a Random Jokes Generator that provides users with a random joke.
-It's a lighthearted and fun way to add humor to your applications, websites, or projects.
+Welcome to the Random Jokes Provider API!
+This API allows you to fetch random jokes for your entertainment.
+Whether you're looking to add humor to your application or just need a good laugh, this API has you covered.

 ## Features
 Random Jokes: Get a random joke with each API request.

-## Usage
-- Open index.html in your browser.
- - Click "Get Random Joke" to retrieve a random joke.

 ## Customization: